tdlam2310/systollic_array_4x4/README.md

   into the systollic array.
 For each subsequent iteration, `base_used` increases by `16`, and the next set of 16 data that are fed into the systollic array has the addresses from `base_addr + 0` through `base_addr + 15`.

-**Important:** Each iteration takes 10 clock cycles, and the way we feed data depends on the signal `counter`.
+**Another important thing that you should know:** Each iteration takes 10 clock cycles, and the way we feed data depends on the signal `counter`.
 Please take a look at this video so you can visualize.
 This is how one iteration works:🎥 **https://www.youtube.com/watch?v=sJltBQ4MOHA**
 https://www.youtube.com/watch?v=sJltBQ4MOHA

 In each iteration, datas from Memory A and Memory B are streamed in the way shown in here